-- Admissions into the Fund; - The methodology for assessment of a termination payment on the cessation of an Admission Body's participation in the Fund; and - Considerations for current admission bodies.
+- Admissions into the Fund;

+- The methodology for assessment of a termination payment on the cessation of a Participating Employer's participation in the Fund; and

+- Considerations for current employers'.

-The Admissions and Termination Policy was approved by the Cumbria Pensions Committee held on 27 November 2012 and has been updated to reflect the Local Government Pension Scheme Regulations 2013.
+The Admissions and Termination Policy was approved by the Cumbria Pensions Committee held on 11 June 2019 and reflects the Local Government Pension Scheme Regulations 2013.